Modelling transition phenomena of scientific coauthorship networks: Appendix

-In simulations, the condition $k\gg0$ required in Eq.~\ref{eq3} can not be fully satisfied due to the restriction of the maximum degree, which is a reason for the difference between the theoretical value and the practical value of the power exponent.
-However, the degree distributions of the modeled networks fit the above analysis at certain levels, and are similar to those of the empirical networks respectively (Fig.~\ref{fig2}).
+In simulations, the condition $k\gg0$ required in Eq.~\ref{eq3} cannot be fully satisfied due to the restriction of the maximum degree, which is a reason for the difference between the theoretical value and the practical value of the power exponent.
+In practice, the degree distributions of the modeled networks fit the above analysis at certain levels, and are similar to those of the empirical networks~(Fig.~\ref{fig2}).